THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling

 In other words, the marginal metrics pick their optimal solutions in a pool of $k$ to the power of $a$ predicted solutions, while the joint metrics restrict this pool to only $k$ possibilities, making it a much more complex problem.

-We also report $CrossCollisionrate$ (Col) which is the percentage of modalities where two or more agents collide together, and $ConsistentMinJointMR$ (cMR), which is $JointMR$ where colliding modalities are also counted as misses even if they are closer than the defined threshold.
+We also report the scene collision rate (SCR) which is the percentage of modalities where two or more agents collide together, and the consistent collision-free joint Miss Rate (cSMR), which is $SMR$ where colliding modalities are also counted as misses.